yusukebe/kitajs-html/README.md

 ## Sanitization

 This package is a HTML builder, **_not an HTML sanitizer_**.
-This means that it does not sanitize any input, and you should sanitize where its needed.
+This means that it does not sanitize any input by default, and you should sanitize where its needed.
 However, we escape all attribute values to avoid breaking out of the html attribute/tag.
+You can also use the `escapeInnerHtml` to escape all contents of an element or use `html.escapeHtml` to escape any string.

 ```tsx
 import html from '@kitajs/html'